JuliaDataScience/JuliaDataScience/contents/dataframes.md

 @sco process=without_caption_label JDS.grades_2020([3, 4])
 ```

-This way of using functions to wrap around basic functionality from programming languages and packages is quite common.
+This way of using functions to wrap around basic functionality in programming languages and packages is quite common.
 Basically, you can think of Julia and `DataFrames.jl` as providers of building blocks.
 They provide very **generic** building blocks which allow you to build things for your **specific** use case like this grades example.
 By using the blocks, you can make a data analysis script, control a robot or whatever you like to build.